kathleen-liang/koala-attack/README.md

 # Koala Attack

-Koala Attack is a game of a koala shooting bullets at eucalyptus leaves.
+Based off of the classic Alien Invasion game, Koala Attack features a koala shooting bullets at eucalyptus leaves.
 It was created using Python and Pygame.

 ## Contributing